fanoframework/fanoframework.github.io/deployment/scgi/index.md

 You may need to replace `scgi://127.0.0.1:20477` with host and port where your application is running.

-Two `ProxyPassMatch` lines basically tell Apache to serve any files inside `css`, `images`, `js` directories directly, otherwise it pass them to our application.
+Two `ProxyPassMatch` lines tell Apache to serve requests for files inside `css`, `images`, `js` directories directly.
+For other, pass requests to our application.

 On Debian, save it to `/etc/apache2/sites-available` for example as `fano-scgi.conf`